bindresearch/pkasso/README.md

 ### Mixed mode (MolGpKa + Uni-pKa)

 pKasso can be run with a mixed model based on MolGpKa and Uni-pKa.
 In that case, install `pKasso[unipka]`.
-The selected Uni-pKa model fold is downloaded from Hugging Face on first use and cached for later processes.

 ```
 # Create conda environment